-What I Expect: I expect you to read the text material related to each topic prior to the class sessions.
-I expect you to attend each class session, participate in discussions and ask questions if the material or instructions are unclear.
+What I Expect: I expect you to read the text material and make sure you have a focused period of time to watch the videos.
+I expect you to take advantage of the time and resources you have to complete the weekly quizzes.
+Attend each lab session. participate in discussions and ask questions if the material or instructions are unclear.
 I expect you to be responsible for your own learning and let me know if you need help or clarification.

 Online Quizzes: Online quizzes (through Canvas) will be assigned during non-test weeks.
-These questions are related to the assigned readings.
+These questions are related to the assigned readings and the PowerPoint lectures.